If you’re reading this, your startup is likely raising (or preparing to raise) capital. Congratulations!

 Startup Due Diligence for CEOs and Founders

 As with many other startup activities, CEOs and founders will be the face of the due diligence process.
 Your potential investors are using the due diligence process to gather information about your business, your team, and your product.
 VCs also often use this process as a trial run of sorts.
-CEOs that take an organized and proactive approach towards their documents and records will make the best impression.
+CEOs that take an organized and proactive approach towards their documents and records typically make the best impression.
 If they can, CEOs and founders should collaborate with advisors and attorneys as they spearhead the startup due diligence exercise.

 Startup Due Diligence for Fractional and Full-Time CFOs